-A fixture on restaurant and household tables throughout Thailand, nam prik-a hot chile sauce with countless variations-offers all the spicy, sweet and savory flavors of the country's cuisine.
-Our take, served alongside crispy catfish and a creamy, vibrant curry, is made with fresh bird's eye chile, coconut palm sugar and Golden Mountain sauce (a soy-based seasoning often considered to be one of Thailand's "secret" sauces).
+A fixture on restaurant and household tables throughout Thailand, nam prik-a hot chile sauce with countless variations-offers a characteristic taste of the country's spicy, sweet and savory cuisine.
+Our take, served alongside crispy catfish and a creamy, vibrant curry, showcases fresh bird's eye chile and coconut palm sugar.
 Be sure to use only as much of the bird's eye chile as you'd like-this variety can be very hot!
+(Yours may be red instead of green, but it can be prepared in exactly the same way.)